caragraduate/TRUHiC/README.md

 # TRUHiC
 ## Introduction
-TRUHiC is a Hi-C data resolution enhancement method that integrates a customized and lightweight transformer architecture embedded into a U-2 Net architecture to capture global chromatin interaction patterns in low-resolution Hi-C matrices.
+TRUHiC is a Hi-C data resolution enhancement method that integrates a customized and lightweight transformer architecture embedded into a U-2 Net architecture to augment low-resolution Hi-C data for the characterization of 3D chromatin structure.

-This repository contains codes and processed files for the manuscript entitled *"TRUHiC: A TRansformer-embedded U-2 Net to enhance Hi-C data for 3D chromatin structure characterization."*. (https://XXXXX)
+This repository contains codes and processed files for the manuscript entitled *"TRUHiC: A TRansformer-embedded U-2 Net to enhance Hi-C data for 3D chromatin structure characterization."*. (link to be added)

 ## Getting started